 3. Dismounting With Oil Injection

 This method injects oil under high pressure between two mating surfaces through a supply duct and a distribution groove.
 The mating surfaces are separated by a thin film of oil injected under high pressure, thereby virtually eliminating the friction between them.
-This technique is best to use for large bearings mounted on either cylindrical or tapered seatings.
+This technique is best to use for large bearings mounted on either cylindrical or tapered seating.

 How to dismount with oil injection?: